tstellar/llvm-pre-commit-testing-proposal/pre-commit-testing-proposal.md

 ## Introduction

-This is a proposal to create mandatory pre-commit tests for the LLVM project.
+This is a proposal to define mandatory pre-commit tests for the LLVM project.
 The goals of this proposal are:

-1. Define a list of criteria the mandatory pre-commit tests must meet to allow for new tests to be added in the future without requiring a formal proposal.
+1. Define a list of criteria that mandatory pre-commit tests must meet to allow for new tests to be added in the future without requiring a formal proposal.

 2. Define an initial set of specific tests to install as mandatory pre-commit